kcnminus/mooville/README.txt

-This was originally HTML5Up's "Strongly Typed," which I modified for a free client and added a GCal API to have gcal automatically update the schedule on the website.
+This was originally HTML5Up's "Strongly Typed," which I modified for a client and added a GCal API to have gcal automatically update the schedule on the website.

 Thank you to HTML5Up for helping me help local businesses.